WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` in order to perform update.

 * Weblate now requires ``btree_gin`` extension in PostgreSQL.
-The migration process will install it if it has sufficent privileges.
+The migration process will install it if it has sufficient privileges.
 See :ref:`dbsetup-postgres` for manual setup.
 * The Docker image no longer enables debug mode by default.
 In case you want it, enable it in the environment using :envvar:`WEBLATE_DEBUG`.
 * The database migration make take hours on larger instances due to recreating some